Bertha May Crawford: Success on Stages Across Poland

 After the end of the First World War, in late 1918 Crawford returned to Warsaw.
 She appeared with the Warsaw Philharmonic in a concert in honor of the victorious allies at the end of January 1919 under the baton of Emil Mlynarski.
 In addition to performing opera in Warsaw, during the 1920s Crawford sang regularly with the Warsaw Philharmonic Orchestra and the Warsaw Symphonic Orchestra under conductors such as Grzegorz Fitelberg and Zdzisław Birnbaum.

 She also performed widely in the provinces of what was then Poland.
 She made occasional appearances in Łódź in March 1919, 1926, and 1928 and at the Lviv Grand Theatre in October 1920.
 She also appeared with the Kraków Opera in 1920 and the Lublin Music Society in 1924.
-She was a frequent guest performer at the Poznan Opera in 1921 and 1922, and she sang regularly with the Opera Pomorska in 1926 and 1927, which performed in the municipal theatres of the three cities of Torun, Bydgoszcz and Grudziadz, in the province of Pomerania.
+She was a frequent guest performer at the Poznań Opera in 1921 and 1922, and she sang regularly with the Opera Pomorska in 1926 and 1927, which performed in the municipal theatres of the three cities of Toruń, Bydgoszcz and Grudziadz, in the province of Pomerania.
 She held recitals in Vilnius in early 1927 and in 1930.

 During her career on the opera stage in Europe Crawford specialized in the classic coloratura roles, particularly roles by Verdi, such as Gilda in Rigoletto ('Caro Nome' was one of her favorite recital pieces); Violetta in La Traviata; and Rosina in Rossini's Barber of Seville and Marguerite in Gounod's Faust.
 She sang opposite prominent Polish tenors and baritones, including international Polish star Adam Didur when he came to Warsaw in June 1924 and in Lodz in April 1928.